Dutch Startup Achieves European Speed Record for Hyperloop Travel

 Education and Awareness Drive Safer Crypto Practices

 Lack of awareness about wallet security fuels scams like the one reported on June 14 by SlowMist.
 Educational initiatives are crucial to inform users about risks associated with unofficial vendors.
-Resources from blockchain security firms and crypto communities can guide users on best practices, such as cross-referencing wallet purchases with manufacturer databases.

 Public warnings, like those issued by SlowMist, emphasize that cold wallets are not inherently safe unless sourced correctly.
 Community-driven platforms and forums can amplify these messages, helping users stay vigilant against evolving scam tactics.